danielnathanson/DBMS/README.md

 # DBMS_Demo
-This repo contains a video demo of the DBMS that I made.
+This repo contains a video demo of the relational DBMS that I made.

 I implemented the following: